-Historically, humans had a simple but hard job, hunting and gathering enough food in order to survive.
-These acts of survival, once part of daily life for hundreds of thousands of years, have only just recently been replaced.
-Since food is in high abundance, daily survival isn’t a concern in the developed world, and our daily lives have a different focus in the world of work.
+Historically, humans had simple—but strenuous—jobs: hunting and gathering enough food to survive.
+These acts of survival have only been replaced recently.
+Day-to-day survival is not a concern in the developed world, and our daily lives have adopted a different focus in the world of work.